How (and Why) to Attract Student Volunteers

-The spring season is full of special occasions and reasons for your supporters to celebrate with Terri Lynn premium snacks and mixes.
-Easter, Mother’s Day, Father’s Day, Administrative Professionals Day, St. Patrick’s Day, Cinco de Mayo...they’re all great opportunities to tie in the holidays with your organization’s seasonal fundraising campaigns.
+The school year is full of special occasions to host a fundraiser with Terri Lynn premium snacks and mixes.
+Halloween, Winter Holidays, Easter, Mother’s Day, Father’s Day, St. Patrick’s Day, Cinco de Mayo...they’re all great opportunities to tie the holidays with your organization’s seasonal fundraising campaigns.

-It’s the perfect time of year to re-engage and renew your members, build awareness around your organization, and plant the seeds that will sustain your mission throughout the rest of the year.
+A new school year is the perfect time to re-engage and renew your members, build awareness around your organization, and plant the seeds that will sustain your mission throughout the rest of the year.

-As you begin to ramp up your efforts for the months ahead, it’s also a great time to begin recruiting your volunteers and members.
+As you begin to ramp up your efforts for the school year ahead, it’s also a great time to begin recruiting your volunteers and members.

-We’ve heard from several Terri Lynn fundraising partners about the challenges of recruiting volunteer supporters during the last year, while COVID restrictions placed burdens on their communities’ resources, time and availability.
+We’ve heard from several Terri Lynn fundraising partners about the challenges of recruiting volunteer supporters during COVID, while restrictions placed burdens on their communities’ resources, time, and availability.